lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 #### Once Trigger

-Used to run the streaming job once. (e.g., import new data into a summary table just occasionally.)
+Used to run the streaming job once. (e.g. import new data into a summary table just occasionally.)

 Example: